 Thorney Opportunities does not employ its own CEO or CFO.
 However for the purposes of section 295A of the Corporations Act and ASX Recommendation 4.2, the Chairman and Company Secretary provide the required assurances and declarations each half-year.

-- the financial records of the Company have been properly maintained;
+- the financial records of the Group have been properly maintained;

-- the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company; and
+- the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Group; and

 - the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.

 The Audit and Risk Committee Charter includes information on the procedures for selection and appointment of the external auditor of Thorney Opportunities and for the rotation of the external audit engagement partner.
-This year shareholders appointed Ernst & Young as the company’s auditor and this marks Year 2 under the rotation policy.
+In 2013 shareholders appointed Ernst & Young as the Company’s auditor and this marks Year 4 under the partner rotation policy.